vorakl/TrivialRC/README.md

 4. *halt* <br />
    **Execution order**: trc.halt.* -> trc.d/halt.* -> [-H 'cmds' [...]] <br />
    Commands run in the separate environment, synchronously (one by one) when the main process is finishing (on exit).
    An exit status from the last halt command has precedence under an exit status from the main process which was supplied as ${_exit_status} variable.
-So you are able to keep a main exit status or rewrite it to something else.
+So you are able to keep a main exit status (by finishing `exit ${_exit_status}`) or rewrite it to something else but anyway, if you have at least one halt command, TrivialRC will finish with an exit status of this halt command.

 ##### Version: v1.1.7